 Certify Your Wildlife Habitat: Water

-All animals need water to survive and some need it for bathing or breeding as well.
-But finding ways to offer water sustainably is one of the hardest parts of gardening here in Arizona.
+All animals need water to survive, but some even need it for bathing or breeding.
+Finding ways to offer water sustainably is one of the hardest parts of gardening here in Arizona.
 Your habitat doesn't have to have flowing water or even offer water 24/7.
 Offering water intermittently still qualifies for certification.
-Take a look at these options for water.
+There are different options for ways you can provide water.
 You will need three to certify your wildlife habitat.

 Leave one of your 1/4 inch drip lines sticking out of your mulch.
 While the irrigation is on, small critters will find this dripping water or the water that has already dripped onto the ground.
 Placing that open drip line under a tree will offer cover from predators, reduce the evaporation of the water, and continue to irrigate the tree all at the same time!